-- The Governing Council decided to raise the three key ECB interest rates by 25 basis points, following other 25-bps increase in May, June and July and several previous 50-bps increases. - Looking ahead, ECB staff have slightly revised their inflation projections up.
+- The Governing Council decided to maintain the three key ECB interest rates at their September value.
+This pause comes after continuous increases for more than 18 months. - Looking ahead, ECB staff have slightly revised their inflation projections u up in September.
 Headline inflation is now expected to average 5.6% in 2023 while core inflation should reach 5.1%. - The benchmark deposit rate is now set at 4%, coming from minus 0.5% a year and a half ago.
-It is the highest level since 2000. - The next meeting is set on October 26th The ECB hinted at a probable long pause in the hikes.
+It is the highest level since 2000. - The next meeting is set on December 14th The ECB hinted that the interest rate will probably remain unchanged.